HakimiX/Documentation/README.md

 ## Proposed

-Our system will be a clone of the site HackerNews.
+Our system will be a clone of the Hacker News website.
 It will include all of the basic functionalities such as posting stories, commenting on stories, and up/down voting stories.
-We will have an basic front-end for the system, which will be user friendly and easy to use without having so much knowledge of how things work.
+The system will be accesable through a user friendly interface.

 ## Functional Requirements